CHD MISCELLANEA 2002 Alexander Bening's signature in the Grimani Breviary (Ghent 1515) by Erik Drigsdahl |

 Hulin de Loo [La Vignette, 1939] was the first scholar to argue that the Hortulus Master was identical

 with Sanders Bening.
-He called it "deuxième manière de Sanders Bening" and focused on
+He called it "deuxième manière de Sanders Bening"

 the Hours of Louis Quarré (Ms.Douce 311) as typical for this style.
 It is in fact